-Over the last three years, over 80 companies and select MBA fellows have worked in dozens of leading companies through Environmental Defense Fund’s Climate Corps program, identifying opportunities for energy efficiency that save money and reduce greenhouse emissions.
+In its first three years, more than 80 MBA fellows worked in dozens of leading companies through Environmental Defense Fund’s Climate Corps program.
+The fellows identified opportunities for energy efficiency that saved money and reduced greenhouse emissions for the partner companies.
 The insights generated through the Climate Corps experience provide a rich learning opportunity for all companies and organizations looking to unlock the financial and environmental benefits of energy efficiency.
-To capture and re-apply these powerful insights, Duke University and EDF are hosting an interactive workshop, facilitated by Duke University faculty and staff with Climate Corps alumni and their host companies, to distill lessons learned from three years of work in the field.
+To capture and re-apply these powerful insights, Duke University and EDF hosted an interactive workshop, facilitated by Duke University faculty and staff with Climate Corps alumni and their host companies, to distill lessons learned from three years of work in the field.

 Duke faculty/research leads: Kira Fabrizio, Dan Vermeer, Lukas Brun